lumm-c/react-webpack-starter/README.md

 - Switch between Light Mode and Dark Mode by clicking the toggle button.
 - Switch between English and Chinese by clicking the toggle button.
+- Enjoy optimized performance with dynamic log level control based on the config.js.

 ### Screenshots